UK Digital Ad Budget Calculator

 Why you need to stick at it

-Programmatic runs on algorithms that get better the more data they have.
+Paid ads run on algorithms that get better the more data they have.
 The first few weeks of any campaign are a learning period.
-Brands that dip in and out, or start with too small a budget to generate decent impression volumes, never really see what the channel can do.
+Brands that dip in and out, or start with too small a budget to generate decent data, never really see what the channel can do.
 You need enough spend, run consistently enough, to let it actually optimise.
 That's what this calculator is trying to help you get right from the start.

 Where most businesses go wrong